-So what does that actually mean in real time as expressed in my orchard?
-First, it became apparent that there is genetic variability, intentionally.
-Anyone solely looking to make money and to streamline production would have quit a few years back, or not started at all.
-As a result, some plants are true to their rating (as quoted above), some have larger nuts but are less productive, and some have smaller nuts which are only useful for wildlife.
+So what does that mean in real-time as expressed in my orchard?
+First, it is apparent that there is genetic variability, intentionally.
+Anyone solely looking to make money and streamline production would have quit a few years back, or not started at all.
+As a result, some plants are true to their rating (as quoted above), some have larger nuts but are less productive, and some have smaller nuts that are only useful for wildlife.
 Lastly, a small minority are plain runts which are culled as soon as this is obvious.
-From this diverse array of plants, having culled at least 50% of our 120 plants currently available, we are left with a much smaller orchard then intended, but one that contains superior plants in one form or another.
-Out of the remaining 50% we are only selecting seed from 5 plants.
+From this diverse array of plants, having culled at least 75% of our 250 plants currently available, we are left with a much smaller orchard than intended, but one that contains superior plants in one form or another.
+Out of the remaining 75%, we are only selecting seeds from 3 plants.
 Our original BRC seedlings came from the best of 1,600 plants in their database, out of multiple thousands, examined over the past 20 years.
-Soon we will have more parents to choose from as our orchard continues to expand with our breeding efforts.
-A few years back it became apparent to me I was no longer concerning myself solely with the production and harvest of nuts, but have become increasingly concerned with stock improvement – breeding.
-Why?
-Because ultimately this is a never-ending task for anyone who enters into growing open-pollinated hybrids at this time, as the plants continue to show more and more untapped potential for true domestication, which is the ultimate long-term goal.
-It is also an enjoyable process which will be of benefit not only to you but many others.
-“What we are intending to do ultimately is the equivalent of creating a new species at least to the extent that very few biologists could look at maize and imagine teosinte as the progenitor, or a Chihuahua and imagine the wolf ancestor.
-We know those are true now, and that genes can indeed be that plastic.”

 Nursery Stock and Sales